LebToki/Laragon-Dashboard/README.md

 # Laragon Server Index Page

 Welcome to the Laragon root directory index page!
-This customized user interface is designed to auto-detect any projects and directories created within the root directory of your Laragon server, providing you with an interactive and efficient way to manage your projects.
+Attention developers!
+Are you tired of sifting through a cluttered directory to find your projects and files?
+Look no further than our customized user interface designed specifically for your Laragon server.

 # Welcome to the Laragon root directory index page!
 ![Screenshot of Laragon Server Index Page](assets/screenshot.png)

-We've created a visually appealing user interface that will auto sense any projects and directories created within the root page of your XAMPP server.
-Our index file replaces the vanilla Laragon server index page, providing you with a more interactive and efficient way to manage your projects.

-With our customized UI, you can easily navigate through your projects and directories, quickly find the files you need, and manage your server more effectively.
-We understand the importance of having an organized workspace, and our index page helps you achieve just that.

-Our index page is designed to be user-friendly and intuitive, making it easy for beginners and experienced developers alike.
-We've incorporated a responsive design, so you can access it on any device, whether you're on your desktop computer or mobile phone.

-We're confident that our Laragon root directory index page will enhance your development experience and streamline your workflow.
-Try it out today and let us know what you think!
+Our UI automatically detects any projects and directories within your root directory, making it easy to manage your work.
+Plus, we've included an automated auto-detection for popular frameworks like WordPress, Laravel, and Symfony.

+We've gone the extra mile to provide a visually appealing and intuitive interface that's easy to navigate, so you can spend more time coding and less time searching for files.
+And with a responsive design, you can access our UI on any device.

+To use our index page, simply replace the default index.php file in your Laragon root directory with our customized index.php file.
+And don't worry, we've taken care of cleaning up all PHP calls, providing error responses, and removing redundant codes.

+This is good enough to be the official index page of Lragon to replace the vanilla Laragon server index page, and offers several key features that make it an essential tool for developers:

 **